atelieraterui/tcs-snc2011-data/README.md

-# Dataset for GPGCD Algorithm
+# Dataset for the GPGCD Algorithm

 Dataset of test data for paper: